A Late Late Post

 Learning to Read

-We talked about kids learning to read and the fun of reading together.
+We talked about kids learning to read and the fun of reading to children.

 Some remembered old classics like Tom Sawyer and Alice in Wonderland.